JetBrains/Qodana/topics/qodana-github-action.md

           publish_dir: ${{ runner.temp }}/qodana/results/report
           destination_dir: ./
 ```
-Note: It's not possible to host multiple reports on GitHub Pages in one repository.
+<note>Hosting of multiple Qodana reports in a single GitHub Pages repository is not supported.</note>

 ### GitHub code scanning

-You can set up [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) with Qodana for your project by adding the following lines after Qodana action to your workflow file:
+You can set up [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) for your project using Qodana.
+To do it, add these lines to the workflow file right after the `Qodana`
+action configuration:

 ```yaml
       - uses: github/codeql-action/upload-sarif@v1
         with: